 Starbucks cinnamon dolce flavor is a combination of brown sugar, cinnamon, and even a bit of butter.
-Even though butter in coffee is a thing, I thought I’d leave the butter element out.
-I don’t miss it.
-This syrup is rich, sweet, and a bit spicy, and it’s the perfect complement to a bit, tall creamy glass of iced coffee.
+Even though butter in coffee is a thing, I thought I’d leave the butter element out – so I guess it’s more of a cinnamon iced coffee situation?
+Either way, I don’t miss it the butter.
+This syrup is rich, sweet, and a bit spicy, and it’s the perfect complement to a bit, tall creamy glass of cinnamon iced coffee.

 When assembling this syrup, I decided to add a bit of pure maple syrup to the mix.
-It seemed as though it would go with the overall flavors (it does), and I liked the idea of cutting down a tad on the brown sugar as a result.
+It seemed as though it would go with the overall flavors (it does).

 Like most DIY flavored coffee syrups, this one comes together super easily.
 Bring all the ingredients to a simmer, then remove from the heat and just let it sit for a few minutes, so that the cinnamon infuses the syrup with its comforting awesomeness.

 I’m not huge on super-sweet iced coffee, and so I love how this syrup adds just a subtle sweetness without moving into cloying territory.
 Of course, the beauty of coffee syrup is that you can add as much (or as little) as you want, until your coffee is just right for you.